lambertwooool/wooool/README.md

 - Upscale，4x in HD

 ### Gallery
-Integrated image browser and generate preview for easier management of generated images
+Integrating image browser with generating preview galleries for easier management of generated images

 ### Performance
-- The multi-threading mode enables the CPU and GPU to share the processing power and process prompt words, picture generation and VAE in parallel, thus reducing video memory switching and speeding up the overall speed
+- The multi-threading mode enables the CPU and GPU to help share the processing workload and make the processing of prompt,picture generation and VAE in parallel. therefore,the video memory switching could be reduced and let the whole process speed up.

 ### Configuate
 - config/user_paths.json, configure the model and the file directory
 - config/download.json, configures the download address of the model
 - config/localization, multi-language configuration
-- config/sd_styles, Indicates the configuration of SDXL
+- config/sd_styles, SDXL configuration

 ### Installation